On the Impact of Control Signaling in RIS-Empowered Wireless Communications: System Model

-where $\mb{h}_d\in\mathbb{C}^N$ is the data channel from the \gls{ue} to the \gls{ris}, while $\mb{g}_d\in\mathbb{C}^N$ defines the one from the \gls{ris} to the \gls{bs}.
-For simplicity of notation, we define the equivalent channel as $\mb{z}_d = (\mb{h}_d \odot \mb{g}_d) \in \mathbb{C}^{N}$.
-The \gls{ue} transmit power is $\rho_u$ and $\sigma_b^2$ is the noise power at the \gls{bs} \gls{rf} chain.
-In the remainder of the paper, we assume that the \gls{bs} knows the values of $\rho_u$ and $\sigma_b^2$: the transmit power is usually determined by the protocol or set by the \gls{bs} itself; the noise power can be considered static for a time horizon longer than the coherence time and hence estimated previously through standard estimation techniques, \emph{e.g.},~\cite{Yucek2006noise}.
+where $\mb{h}_d\in\mathbb{C}^N$ and $\mb{g}_d\in\mathbb{C}^N$ are the gains of \gls{ue}-\gls{ris} and \gls{ris}-\gls{bs} links, respectively.
+We further define the equivalent \gls{dc} as $\mb{z}_d = \mb{h}_d \odot \mb{g}_d \in \mathbb{C}^{N}$.
+The \gls{ue} transmit power is $\rho_u$, and $\sigma_b^2$ is the noise power at the \gls{bs} \gls{rf} chain\footnote{In the remainder of the paper, we assume that the \gls{bs} knows the transmit and noise powers denoted through this section, \emph{i.e.}, $\rho_u$, $\rho_b$, $\sigma_r^2$, $\sigma_u^2$ and $\sigma_b^2$: the transmit powers are usually determined by the protocol or set by the \gls{bs} itself; the noise powers can be considered static for a long time horizon and hence estimated previously through standard estimation techniques, \emph{e.g.},~\cite{Yucek2006noise}.}.
+The configurations $\bm{\phi}$ supporting the \gls{ue}-\gls{dc} are subject to design and will be further specified in the following sections.

-\paragraph{UE-CC} This narrowband channel operates on central frequency $f_u$ and bandwidth $B_u$ and is assumed to be a wireless \gls{ibcc}, meaning that the the physical resources employed for the \gls{ue}-\gls{cc} overlaps the one used for the \gls{ue}-\gls{dc}, \emph{i.e.}, $f_u = f_d$, and $B_u \ge B_d$.
-To ensure that the \gls{ue} control messages reflected by the \gls{ris} reach the \gls{bs} and vice-versa, we consider that the \gls{ris} makes use of a wide beamwidth configuration, termed \emph{\gls{ctrl} configuration}.
-Wide beamwidth radiation patterns generally offer increased robustness in terms of outage probabilities when low data rates are needed~\cite{RISBroadCoverage}, which makes them an ideal choice for \gls{ctrl} configurations.
-Without loss of generality, we assume that the \gls{risc} loads the \gls{ctrl} configuration anytime it is in an idle state.
-In other words, if the \gls{risc} has not been triggered to load other configurations, the \gls{ctrl} configuration is loaded.
-In those cases, the \gls{ue}-\gls{cc} channel is described by